Gale River Co-op Preschool Mission Statement

 For further information, please speak with the President of the Board or one of the teachers, who can help bridge the connection between families and the Department of Health and Human Services’ local Littleton District Office.

-• Parents are expected to participate in fundraising activities.
+• Families are expected to participate in fundraising activities.

-• Parents are a critical part of the ongoing operations of the preschool and are needed to keep it running; thus, parents are encouraged to volunteer to help in any capacity they are able.
-We love to let people play on their strengths!
+• Families are a critical part of the ongoing operations of the preschool and are needed to keep it running; thus, they are encouraged to volunteer to help in any capacity they are able.

 Pick-Up and Drop-Off